poetix/bentham/docs/login_and_identity.md

 For details about Slack OAuth flow, see: https://api.slack.com/docs/oauth

-This journey happens when the user is not logged in (i.e. the browser LS has no 'icarus-access-token')
+This journey happens when the user is not logged in (i.e. the browser LS has no 'icarus-user-token')

 1. **index.html**, Browser, User clicks Slack login button
   * Browser goes to `<team>.slack.com/oauth/authorize?scope=identity.basic&client_id=...&redirect_url=<post-login-page-url>`